RagdollCar/RagdollCar.github.io/_posts/2023-01-08-undefined behavior.markdown

 {% endhighlight %}

-- use a pointer after free
+- using a pointer after free
 {% highlight cpp %}
 int* ptr = new int{ 5 };
 delete ptr;